Sam Mennenga: Professional career

 On 6 April 2023, Mennenga signed a two-year deal with the Cairns Taipans of the Australian National Basketball League (NBL).
 He averaged 6.9 points and 3.9 rebounds across 27 games in the 2023–24 season.
 Following the NBL season, he joined Greek club AS Karditsas, where he averaged 7.3 points and 3.7 rebounds in nine games.

 On 15 March 2024, Mennenga was granted a release from the second year of his contract by the Taipans in order for him to return home.
 His contract was bought out by the New Zealand Breakers, with the Breakers signing him on a two-year deal.
 On 16 January 2025, he scored a career-high 29 points in an 85–75 win over the Tasmania JackJumpers.

 Mennenga joined Atléticos de San Germán of the Baloncesto Superior Nacional for the 2025 season.
 He averaged 14.5 points and 6.8 rebounds per game.
 He subsequently joined the Los Angeles Lakers for the 2025 NBA Summer League.

 Mennenga returned to the Breakers for the 2025–26 NBL season.
+On 24 January 2026, he was ruled out for six to eight weeks after suffering a broken wrist the previous night in a loss to the Adelaide 36ers.
+After a quick recovery, he returned for the Breakers' final regular season game on 19 February, scoring a career-high 32 points in a 115–84 win over the Taipans.
+The Breakers finished outside the finals spots in seventh at the end of the regular season but won the inaugural NBL Ignite Cup Final, defeating the 36ers 111–107 behind Mennenga's 21 points.

+Following the 2025–26 NBL season, Mennenga joined the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).

+On 24 March 2026, Mennenga re-signed with the Breakers on a two-year deal.

 National team career

 Mennenga represented the New Zealand Junior Tall Blacks at the 2018 FIBA Under-18 Asian Championship and 2019 FIBA Under-19 Basketball World Cup.
 He debuted for the New Zealand senior national team at the 2022 FIBA Asia Cup.
 He played for the Tall Blacks at the 2024 FIBA Olympic Qualifying Tournament in Greece.

 In November 2025, Mennenga was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+In February 2026, he was named in the squad for two more Asian qualifiers.
+In June 2026, he was named in the squad for another two Asian qualifiers.
+In August 2026, he was named in the Tall Blacks squad for the next Asian qualifier window.